Stiffnessometer, a magnetic-field-free superconducting stiffness meter and its application: Abstract

 \section{Abstract}

-We developed a new method to measure superconducting stiffness $\rho_{s}$, critical current density $J^c$, and coherence length $\xi$ without subjecting the sample to magnetic field or attaching leads.
-The method is based on the London equation $\mathbf{J}=-\rho_{s}\mathbf{A}$, where ${\bf J}$ is the current density and ${\bf A}$ is the vector potential.
-Using a rotor free {\bf A} and a measurement of {\bf J} via the magnetic moment of a superconducting ring, we determine $\rho_{s}$.
-By increasing $\mathbf{A}$ until the London equation does not hold anymore we determine $J^c$ and $\xi$.
-The method is sensitive to very small stiffness, which translates to penetration depth $\lambda \lesssim 3$~mm.
-It is also sensitive to extremely low critical current density $J^c \sim 1$ Acm$^{-2}$ or long coherence length $\xi \sim 1$~$\mu$m.
+We provide a detailed account for a new method to measure superconducting stiffness $\rho_{s}$, critical current density $j_c$, and coherence length $\xi$, in one apparatus, without subjecting the sample to magnetic field or attaching leads.
+The method is based on the London equation $\mathbf{j}=-\rho_{s}\mathbf{A}$, where ${\bf j}$ is the current density and ${\bf A}$ is the vector potential.
+Using a rotor free $\bf{A}$ and a measurement of $\bf{j}$ via the magnetic moment of a superconducting ring, we determine $\rho_{s}$.
+By increasing $\mathbf{A}$ until the London equation fails we determine $j_c$ and $\xi$.
+The method is sensitive to very small stiffness, which translates to penetration depth $\lambda \lesssim 1$~mm.
+It is also sensitive to low critical current density $j_c \sim 10^3$ Amm$^{-2}$ or long coherence length $\xi \sim 1$~$\mu$m.
 Naturally, the method does not suffer from demagnetization factor complications, the presence of vortices, or out-of-equilibrium conditions.
 Therefore, the absolute values of the different parameters can be determined.
-We demonstrate the application of this method to La$_{2-x}$Sr$_{x}$CuO$_{4}$.
+We demonstrate the application of this method to La$_{2-x}$Sr$_{x}$CuO$_{4}$ with $x=0.17$.